Building for tomorrow

 International Bridge Trade Corridor (IBTC)

-The HCRMA, in partnership with the TxDOT Pharr District will construct a 13.15-mile roadway that will improve regional mobility by providing a direct connection for people and goods traveling from international ports of entry north to I-2 between US 281 and FM 493.
-The project will pass through the cities of Pharr, Alamo, and Donna, requiring the use of existing right-of-way as well as additional land and easements.
+The HCRMA, in partnership with the TxDOT Pharr District, had constructed a 13.15-mile roadway that improved regional mobility by providing a direct connection for people and goods traveling from international ports of entry north to I-2 between US 281 and FM 493.
+The project passed through the cities of Pharr, Alamo, and Donna, requiring the use of existing right-of-way as well as additional land and easements.

 Expected Completion